About MHHS

 Family Health Unit:

-The Family Health Unit is dedicated to improving the health and well-being of families across Palau by providing comprehensive, high-quality public health and medical services tailored to each stage of life- from infancy to adulthood.
+Dedicated to improving health and well-being of all families across Palau by providing comprehensive and high-quality public health and medical services tailored to each stage of life from infantry-adulthood.

 • Gender and Reproductive Health Services